neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 (1 - \sigma) * [-c_d + r * b_d] > s * \sigma * [-c_s + r * b_s]
 $$

-where $\sigma$ is the fraction of submissives in the population, $c_d$ is the cost to a dominant individual for helping a submissive (and vice-versa for $c_s$), $b_d$ is the benefit to the dominant when it is helped by a submissive (and vice-versa for $b_s$), and $r$ is the relatedness between dominant and submissive individuals.
+where $\sigma$ is the fraction of submissives in the population, $c_d$ is the cost to a dominant individual for helping a subordinate (and vice-versa for $c_s$), $b_d$ is the benefit to the dominant when it is helped by a subordinate (and vice-versa for $b_s$), and $r$ is the relatedness between dominant and subordinate individuals.

 [^repro-pot-derivation]: The derivation of this equation comes from [Taylor and Frank (1996) How to make a kin selection model](https://doi.org/10.1006/jtbi.1996.0075) and is explained in this format in [Akcay and Van Cleve (2016) There is no fitness by fitness, and the lineage is its bearer](https://doi.org/10.1098%2Frstb.2015.0085).

+---
+> ⏳ 3 min

 ***Q1 : If dominants never help subordinates, what is the value of $c_d$ and $b_s$?***

-***Q2 : Assume the population has an equal number of dominants and submissives so that $\sigma = 1 - \sigma$ (ie. turkey lekking pairs).
-Simplify the model equation given this assumption and the assumtion that dominants never help subordinates.***
+***Q2 : Assume the population has an equal number of dominants and subordinates so that $\sigma = 1 - \sigma$ (ie. turkey lekking pairs).
+Simplify the model equation given this assumption and the assumption that dominants never help subordinates.***

+⏸️ PAUSE here for class-wide discussion

+---

 ### Ecological Factors